oconnor0/BeaconRoad/Book/426-Combat.md

 An **Act** represents the primary focus of your turn and generally involves inflicting your will onto an enemy, aiding an ally, preparing for a future turn, or moving.

 * Pick up an item.
-* Draw or Stow one or two Readied items.
 * Make a *Resistance Roll* to reduce the severity of a Wound.
 * Use an Action Power.
     * Make a basic attack.